nkaspric/Post-doc_SemanticWeb/README.md

-#Technical Assignment for Post-doctoral position in Bioinformatics and Semantic web technologies :floppy_disk:
+# Technical Assignment for Post-doctoral position in Bioinformatics and Semantic web technologies
+:floppy_disk:

 **1. Coding exercise**
-Perl script "PROG_protseqstats.pl ARG" where ARG should be a protein identifier like "NX_P01308" Gives an output "ProtSeqStats-ARG.out" with amino acid frequency
+...
+Perl script "PROG_protseqstats.pl ARG" where ARG should be a protein identifier like "NX_P01308" ...
+Gives an output "ProtSeqStats-ARG.out" with amino acid frequency

 **2. Web Semantic Exercise**